Aims and Scope

 3. Education, Knowledge, and Reform

-•Pedagogical innovations and transformative learning in Islamic institutions
+•Pedagogical innovations and transformative learning in religious institutions

 4. Gender, Equity, and Human Rights

-•Gender justice in Islamic jurisprudence and contemporary contexts
+•Gender justice in religious jurisprudence and contemporary contexts

-•Human dignity and human rights discourse in Islamic thought
+•Human dignity and human rights discourse in religious thought

 5. Religion, Culture, and Local Wisdom